 Many states also impose a franchise tax, a tax for simply being given the right to operate a business in that particular state.
 States have different formulas for how this franchise tax is calculated, with some imposing a flat rate while others take into account the size of the business and/or the number of shares issued by the company.

 The due date for annual reports and fees also differ from state to state.
 Some states have a set due date that’s the same for every business each year, while others set a due date from when the business officially incorporated.
 You must make sure you know the due date for your state so you don’t incur any late fees or penalties and retain good standing.

 Besides an annual report, some states also require an initial report be filed within a certain time after incorporation.

 There are potentially serious consequences for non-compliance.
 If a company fails to meet state compliance requirements, it can be found to not be in good standing, which means possible fees and penalties, and more importantly, not being able to pursue legal matters in court or defend itself if sued.
 It can also lead to the dissolution of the company.

 If a corporation or LLC is sued and it’s discovered that they haven’t lived up to and met all of the compliance requirements, a judge can rule that the corporation is acting more like a sole-proprietorship or partnership, and thus “pierce the corporate veil,” making shareholders and individual members liable for the company’s potential debts and obligations.

-With such serious, potential consequences, compliance training is a good idea.
+With such serious, potential consequences, business compliance training is a good idea.
 This is the process of educating your employees on the laws and regulations that must be followed in day-to-day operations to maintain compliance standards.
-Training should be ongoing, as both a reminder to be vigilante and to comply with any new regulations and requirements.
+Training should be ongoing, as both a reminder to be vigilant and to comply with any new regulations and requirements.

 Business Filing Section